 In total, it’s estimated that dairy demand in the US is down by ten to 15 percent.
 Meanwhile, cows still need to be milked every day.
 Many dairy producers are not able to switch their business model this quickly and they might not even have a say.
 This is because many dairy farmers are members of larger business cooperatives that determine where to sell their milk.
 Producers that typically sell to a cooperative that uses all their milk to make feta cheese packaged in large vats for commercial kitchens, for example, don’t have the ability to switch to selling dairy in smaller quantities for retailers.

 With the enormous volume of milk that major farmers produce, it’s not feasible to give it away.
 The good news is, unwanted milk isn’t completely wasted.
 Some farmers have anaerobic digesters, which ferment waste to produce methane gas used for energy.
 More often, though, farmers dump milk in manure lagoons and use some of the liquid in those ponds to fertilize fields.
 Sometimes, the milk is sprayed directly onto fields.

 As for the meat industry, many meat packing plants have closed as workers came down with COVID-19.
 Smithfield Foods, the world’s biggest pork processor, said it’s shutting a pork plant indefinitely and warned that plant shutdowns are pushing the US close to the edge in meat supplies for grocers.
 Additionally, JBS USA, Cargill Inc. and Tyson Foods have all shut down some of their American meat plants.
-This could put a roadblock in the supply chain, preventing farmers from selling poultry, pork and beef.
+If the closures continue, this could put a roadblock in the supply chain and prevent farmers from selling beef, pork and poultry.

 Some restaurants have been able to ease impacts on their business, as well as the food supply chain, by selling off their wholesale items to consumers.
-Some farmers with existing direct-to-consumer sales have also been able to recoup losses through increasing online sales.
+Through increasing online sales, some farmers with existing direct-to-consumer sales have been able to recoup losses.
 If saving the bulk of this surplus is a priority, a large-scale network capable of distributing this food will be needed.